-How much do you need to Retire?
+How much do you need for Freedom?

 It’s time to get our heads out of the clouds and back to cold hard numbers.
 This is the first of a series of posts where I’ll lay out the exact details of our plan for financial independence in less than two years.
-First question – how much do you need to be financial independent?
+First question – how much do you need to be free?

 All the various financial independence/early retirement sites talk about a very simple rule of thumb called ‘the 4% rule’.
 This is referred to as a ‘Sustainable Withdrawal Rate’ (SWR).
 Essentially, it’s the amount you can safely withdraw from your portfolio every year.
 It’s set so you can be relatively certain that you will not run out of money and end up eating cat food on your 70th birthday.
 Simple!

 The 4% rule comes from one paper (and one update to that paper) performed by several professors at Trinity university – hence why it’s often called The Trinity Study.
 Using historic returns of the US stock and bond markets and a range of withdrawal rates, they assessed the performance of sample portfolios starting in every year since 1926.
 The chart below is from their study and contains the little gem that everyone talks about.